Again, refuse to hand over the unclassified record to the custody of the House Oversight Committee.

 They haven't been a reliable ally to Israel.

-You know, when Donald Trump was president, sure, the Saudis aligned with the U.S. and Israel and the Arab Emirates and Egypt and Jordan, and they had a coalition I never thought I'd see in my lifetime.
+You know, when Donald Trump was president, sure, the Saudis aligned with the U.S. and Israel and the Arab Emirates and Egypt and Jordan.

 Okay, now Biden is in.

-Biden's checked out.
+Biden is checked out.

-First action is to cut back OPEC production of oil because America has unilaterally disarmed and is not producing domestically what it should produce, and we've reduced the market share of oil availability uh on the world stage.
+First action is to cut back OPEC production of oil because America has unilaterally disarmed and is not producing domestically what it should produce.

 I mean, it's insane.

-Uh at no point in the Trump presidency did anyone did we ever average three dollars a gallon for gasoline, and we now see gas prices climbing back up again.
+At no point in the Trump presidency did anyone, did we ever average $3 a gallon for gasoline?

-So anyway, so just to fast forward, a lot of golfers said no to the money that Live Golf was uh offering, and they stayed with the PGA.
+So anyway, so just to fast forward, a lot of golfers said no to the money that Live Golf was offering, and they stayed with the PGA.

-Then the PGA turns around and partners with Live Golf, and meanwhile, all the people that went to live golf, like Dustin Johnson and Phil Mickelson and and all these other big names, you know, they get they had their big payday, and now they're part of a merged PGA slash live golf, you know, group.
+And meanwhile, all the people that went to Live Golf, like Dustin Johnson and Phil Mickelson and all these other big names, you know, they had their big payday, but now they're part of a merged PGA slash Live Golf group.

-Here's the PGA pres uh commissioner, Jay uh Monahan promoting the merger uh and saying golf is is better for what we've done today, and then saying that he dismisses the procession that the Saudis control golf, and then you'll hear from Rory McElroy who has a very different take.
+Here's the PGA commissioner, Jay Monaghan, promoting the merger and saying golf is better for what we've done today, and then saying that he dismisses the procession that the Saudis control golf.

 Listen.

-You think they're gonna respond positively?
+You think they're going to respond positively?

 Essentially, the Saudis sort of people will say, oh, they control golf around the world.